 “The Devil’s Music” is a term we’ve all heard applied to rock, heavy metal and the blues.
 And we all know The Devil plays a mean country fiddle.
 The allegations go further back than that though.
 Paganini’s skills with the violin were often attributed to demonic influence.
-Director Chase Smith (Hollywood Nightmare, Creature Feature) and co-writer Richard Krevolin tap into this tradition for Dark Roads 79.
+Director Chase Smith (Hollywood Nightmare, Bring Me a Dream) and co-writer Richard Krevolin tap into this tradition for Dark Roads 79.

 Five years ago Dark Roads were the biggest Southern Rock band around, even bigger than Lynyrd Skynyrd.
 Now it’s 1979, they’re playing clubs and are one step away from being dropped by their label.
 And singer Bobby Gray (David Flannery) seems to be one step away from a breakdown.

 After a disastrous gig that ends with Bobby passing out their manager Grace (April Bogenschutz, Penance Lane) has had enough.
 She rents a cabin so they can get their shit together and come with up songs for a comeback album.
 The band goes, along with their roadie Ian (Chase Smith), bus driver Miles (Richard Krevolin) and an assortment of hangers-on.

 Dark Roads 79 certainly has the right idea with its updating of Faust to the late seventies rock scene.
 The opening narration references Jim Morrison and Janis Joplin.
 The spirit of Robert Johnson (Eddie George) makes an eerie appearance early in the film, stepping out of the audience to jam with the band.
 Thankfully though, this isn’t The 27 Club.

 What really elevates the first hour is the soundtrack.
 The original songs are actually quite good and help bridge over the slower spots.
 One of the awards Dark Roads 79 won on its festival run was for its music and that was well deserved.